Extensions and block decompositions for finite-dimensional representations of equivariant map algebras: Abelian group actions

 \section{Abelian group actions}

 In this section, we focus on the case where the group $\Gamma$ is abelian.
 In this context, we are able to give a more explicit description of the extensions between evaluation representations at a single point $x \in X$, where $\g^x$ is semisimple.
-Note that, contrary to the setup of \cite{kodera}, we do not assume that $A=k[X]$ is reduced.

 We know already from \eqref{eq:evap2} that $\Ext^1_\frM (V_1, V_2) \cong \Hom_{\g^x} (\frK_{x,\ab}, V_1^* \ot V_2)$ for evaluation representations $V_1$ and $V_2$ at $x$.
 It is therefore crucial to understand the $\g^x$-module structure of $\frK_{x,\ab}$.
 It turns out that rather than dealing with $\frK_{x,\ab}=\frK_x/\frK_x'$ itself, a certain quotient $\frK_x/\frQ_x$ of $\frK_{x,\ab}$ is more accessible as a $\g^x$-module and will still provide us with some useful information about $\Ext^1_\frM(V_1, V_2)$.